Habeeb-marcus/Introduction-to-Github/index.md

 * Conclusion

 ## What is GitHub?
-GitHub is a cloud-based website where code or projects may be saved and monitored as a **repository**.
+GitHub is a cloud-based platform where code or projects can be stored, created and modified with a tool called Git.
 Developers, technical writers, and cloud engineers use GitHub to save their projects so that team members from all around the world may access and contribute to them.

 ## What is Git?